Transient Lady

-Transient Lady is a 1935 American drama film directed by Edward Buzzell, written by Edward Buzzell, Arthur Caesar and Harvey F. Thew, and starring Gene Raymond, Henry Hull, Frances Drake, June Clayworth, Clark Williams and Edward Ellis.
+Transient Lady is a 1935 American drama film directed by Edward Buzzell.
+The screenplay was written by Edward Buzzell, Arthur Caesar and Harvey F. Thew, based on a 1934 novel by Octavus Roy Cohen, and starring Gene Raymond, Henry Hull, Frances Drake, June Clayworth, Clark Williams and Edward Ellis.
 It was released on March 4, 1935, by Universal Pictures.

 Plot

 When Senator Baxter's brother is murdered, he tries to place the blame on an innocent man.